Iran, and officially the Islamic Republic of Iran, and also called Persia.

 Iran is a vast country and has different types of climate: mild and quite wet on the coast of the Caspian Sea, continental and arid in the plateau, cold in high mountains, desert and hot on the southern coast, and in the southeast.

 Iran is a dry country; however, in the west and the north, the rains are a bit more plentiful than in the east and the south.
-The only rainy area is the Caspian Sea coast.
 Summer is sunny everywhere (except on the shores of the Caspian Sea).

-Given the vastness of Iran and its different climates, it is difficult to find a period that is best for all the country, however, you can choose spring, in particular the month of April, which, however, can still be a bit cold in the north and in the mountains, and can already be hot in the south, in the Arabian Gulf and the Gulf of Oman, and even more so in Sistan and Baluchistan.
+The best time to visit Iran is in Spring especially in April, which, it is still a bit cold in the north and in the mountains, and can already be hot in the south, in the Arabian Gulf and the Gulf of Oman, and even more so in Sistan and Baluchistan.

 International Phone Code